FIFA 22 MLS Team of the Season: New England Revolution stars dominate list

 Sporting KC acquired Scottish winger Johnny Russell in a transfer from English club Derby County FC in January 2018.
 Russell scored 93 goals during a 12-year professional career in England and his native Scotland prior to joining MLS.
 The attacking player arrived at Sporting KC after five seasons with Derby County in the second-division English Football League Championship, where he scored 34 goals in 203 competitive appearances.

-Born in Glasgow, Scotland, Russell developed in the Dundee United FC Academy before making his professional debut for the top-flight Scottish Premiership club in May 2007 at age 17.
-He spent most of the following two seasons on loan at Scottish side Forfar Athletic, recording eight total goals, and marked his first career Dundee United start with a successful penalty kick in a 2009 Scottish FA Cup win over East Sterlingshire.
+He spent most of his first two seasons on loan at Scottish side Forfar Athletic, recording eight total goals, and marked his first career Dundee United start with a successful penalty kick in a 2009 Scottish FA Cup win over East Stirlingshire.

 After being loaned to Raith Rovers in 2009-10, Russell enjoyed a breakout year at Dundee United with nine goals as the Tangerines finished fourth in the Scottish Premier League.
 He added 14 more goals in all competitions during the 2011-12 campaign to pace another fourth-place finish, also scoring in a UEFA Europa League qualifier.
 Russell’s final season at Dundee United saw him produce a team-best 20 goals in 38 competitive appearances, including five in the club’s run to the Scottish FA Cup semifinals.